Lemony Green Goddess Dressing

 Instructions

-• Store the dressing in an airtight, glass container for up to a week in the refrigerator.
+• Store the dressing in an airtight glass container in the refrigerator for up to 1 week.

 Notes